John records the heavenly vision given to him in the Spirit as part of the revelation of Jesus Christ.

 The chapter takes place in the heavenly throne room.
 The throne, living creatures, elders, lamps, and heavenly worship from Revelation 4 remain in view as the scroll and Lamb are introduced.

-The slain Lamb alone is worthy to open the scroll because by His blood He has redeemed a people for God and conquered through sacrifice.
+The slain Lamb alone is worthy to open the scroll because by his blood he has redeemed a people for God and conquered through sacrifice.

-John records the heavenly vision given to Him in the Spirit as part of the revelation of Jesus Christ.
+John records the heavenly vision given to him in the Spirit as part of the revelation of Jesus Christ.

 The seven churches in Asia remain the immediate audience.
 Having heard Christ’s evaluation and seen the Creator’s throne, they now behold the Lamb whose blood purchased them and whose worthiness governs history.